prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.</p>
+<p>RefreshInterval configures the time after which the servers are refreshed.</p>
 </td>
 </tr>
 <tr>